Lighting-Construction/kubectl-helm-action/README.md

 ## Thanks

-This repo is inspired by [steebchen/kubectl](https://github.com/steebchen/kubectl), thanks.
+This repo is inspired by [steebchen/kubectl](https://github.com/steebchen/kubectl) and wahyd4/kubectl-helm-action, thanks.